 - Washington, DC

 Popular Fullington Trailways bus stations:

 Popular cities served by Fullington Trailways

-Known as the Steel City, Pittsburgh, PA is rich in leading innovations, art and culture.
-Home of the Pittsburgh Symphony Orchestra, the Andy Warhol Museum, the Cathedral of Learning, the Pittsburgh Steelers and 446 bridges, America's "most livable city" has a lot to offer.
+Known as Steel City, Pittsburgh, PA is rich in leading innovations, arts and culture.
+Home of the Pittsburgh Symphony Orchestra, the Andy Warhol Museum, the Cathedral of Learning, the Pittsburgh Steelers, and 446 bridges, America's "most livable city" has a lot to offer.